Mary J. Blige Is A Goddess In A Tom Ford Look

 Mary J. Blige is reminding us why she’s the fashion queen and as usual, we just can’t get enough of her incredible style and fashion sense!

-Over the weekend, the Queen of R&B was spotted on the scene in style in a Tom Ford look that we love.
+Over the weekend, the Queen of R&B was spotted on the scene in an all gold Tom Ford look.
 She shared photos from her night on the town to her Instagram page and we just can’t get enough of her effortless slay.

-Taking to Instagram, the Grammy-Award-Winning artist was spotted wearing a $1,490 gold, one shouldered Tom Ford top and matching joggers from the brand retailing for $1,250.
-She paired the look with a gold Valentino belt with a large V as the belt buckle which matched the monochromatic look perfectly.
-She accessorized the look with sparkly gold boots which added to the gold ensemble.
+Taking to Instagram, the Grammy Award-winning artist was spotted wearing a $1,490 gold, one shouldered Tom Ford top and matching joggers from the brand retailing for $1,250.
+She paired the look with a gold Valentino belt, which matched the monochromatic look perfectly.
+She accessorized the look with sparkly gold boots.

-She wore her signature blond locs in a big, fluffy curls that were pulled over to one side and rocked gold earrings in her ears as she served face and body while posing for her millions of followers.
+The “Good Morning Gorgeous” singer wore her signature blond locs in loose curls that were pulled over to one side and rocked gold earrings in her ears as she served face and body while posing for her millions of followers.

 Check out the fashionable look below.